meads58/hairNow/README.md

 # hairNow
-Online hairdressing booking system written in javascript and tested with Jasmine.
+Online hairdressing booking system running on Sinatra, postgresql and Ruby.
+Frontend uses javascript, HTML5 and CSS.
+Testing with rSpec and Jasmine.

 Setup
 ----------